Second MP loses Labour whip over membership of WhatsApp group

 Sir Keir Starmer “will not hesitate to take action” when ministers do not uphold high standards, Downing Street said following the revelations.

-The newspaper does not name the MP being mocked in the group and notes he has never discussed his sexuality publicly and is not known to be gay.
+The newspaper did not name the MP being mocked in the group and notes he has never discussed his sexuality publicly and is not known to be gay.

 Mr Ryan is also said to have used an offensive nickname to refer to local Labour leader Colin Bailey.